nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 ## 2.10 CONFIGURATION_SOURCES

-Configuration source that the central server uses to distribute the global configuration.
-Stores (with associated configuration_signing_keys table) all the data necessary to generate configuration anchors for the central server.
+Configuration source that the Central Server uses to distribute the global configuration.
+Stores (with associated configuration_signing_keys table) all the data necessary to generate configuration anchors for the Central Server.
 The configuration distributed by the source can be either internal configuration or external configuration.
-The internal configuration is distributed to security servers of this X-Road instance.
+The internal configuration is distributed to Security Servers of this X-Road instance.
 The external configuration is distributed to the other X-Road instances (federation partners).

 The configuration source is associated with several configuration signing keys.
 When generating a configuration anchor for the source, all the keys are included.
 One of the keys is marked active.
 Technically, the active key (in configuration_signing_keys table) is referred by the attribute active_key_id.
 The active key is used for signing configuration distributed by this source.